 My Nappily Ever After

-Growing up, I always had my hair french braided and straightened with a pressing comb stove iron.
-If you grew up in my era and in Africa you'll know what I'm talking about (Fig.1).
-Coming from the tropical part of the world, my hair was so long, kinky and thick.
-It required some straightening for me not to feel pain when combing it.
-Back then and at my age, putting chemicals on my hair to straighten it, was not even an option.
+Growing up, my hair was always styled in French braids and straightened using a pressing comb stove iron.
+If you grew up in my era and in Africa, you'll understand what I mean (Fig.1).
+Coming from a tropical region, my hair was long, kinky, and thick.
+It needed straightening to avoid the pain of combing.
+At that time and at my age, using chemicals to straighten my hair wasn't even considered an option.

-I grew up being told I looked like my dad and my brother.
-So clearly felt as though I was an ugly baby because I was being told that I look like men.
-But then again I was my father's daughter and still am my brother's sister, I'm bound to inherit some of their looks init.
-All this made me feel insecure about the way I looked and felt my beauty was found in having long hair.
-I even heard guys say they'd never date a woman with short hair.
-That right there did not make it any easier.
+Growing up, I was often told that I resembled my dad and brother.
+This made me feel like I was an unattractive baby because I was being compared to men.
+However, being my father's daughter and my brother's sister, it was natural that I would inherit some of their features.
+This left me feeling insecure about my appearance and believing that my beauty lay in having long hair.
+I even heard guys say they'd never date a woman with short hair, which didn't help my confidence.

-Cutting my hair has been one of the best things I've done this year so far and I don't regret it at all.
-I feel more beautiful, confident, free, joyful but most importantly more natural and it feels fabulous.
-I am so in tune with myself and not so much as my appearance.
-I love myself even more.
-I'm truly on point in my life, where I couldn't care any less about others opinions of me.
-It has helped me to make a couple of changes in other areas of my life that I never thought I would, with my never do this attitude.
-I'm living for me, to be the best version of me and that's that.
-I've since officially learnt that for you to move into a new season, you have to change your old habits, attitude and BELIEFS.
-Let go of the old habits because old habits won't open new doors.
+Getting my hair cut has been one of the best decisions I've made this year, and I have no regrets.
+I feel more beautiful, confident, liberated, joyful, and most importantly, more natural, which feels amazing.
+I'm more in tune with myself and less focused on my appearance.
+I love myself even more now.
+I'm at a point in my life where I couldn't care less about others' opinions of me.
+This change has encouraged me to make adjustments in other areas of my life that I never thought I would, with my previous "never do this" mindset.
+I'm living for myself, striving to be the best version of me, and that's what matters.
+I've learned that to enter a new phase, you need to change your old habits, attitudes, and BELIEFS.
+Let go of the old habits because they won't open new doors.

-What are you afraid of making change in your life?
-Why are you afraid to make that change?
-Just go right ahead and NIKE (just do it), see how that goes.
-Change is never painful.
-Only the resistance to change is what's painful.
-I hope to inspire you to be YOU, despite society's expectations.
+What are you afraid of changing in your life?
+Why are you hesitant to make that change?
+Just go ahead and NIKE (just do it), and see what happens.
+Change itself isn't painful.
+It's the resistance to change that's painful.
+I hope to inspire you to be yourself, regardless of society's expectations.
 Stay authentic!
 Stay beYOUtiful!
-You're dope!
+You're amazing!
 PERIODT!

 I love my Nappily Ever After!